Looking for a good book? 5 tips for readers.

 How can you judge whether a novel is good or not?
 How can you find good novels to read?
 Obviously, it’s very subjective and it’s hard to know until you’ve actually read a book whether you [will] like it or not… but how can you know what to look for in publishers’ blurbs and reader reviews to identify whether a book is good or not?
 In other words, whether it’s a good match for you?

-Imagine you’re browsing a bookseller site or reading a professional review.
-You come across a book you think you might like.
-Then, …
+Imagine you’re browsing a bookseller site or reading reviews.
+A novel you think you might like catches your eye …

-Unfortunately, you can’t rely on whether a book is marketed as literary or commercial fiction.
+Notably, whether a novel is marketed as literary or commercial fiction doesn’t really help you decide if it’s a good read or not.
 Not all good novels are written by ‘literary’ authors and not all ‘commercial’ authors write bad novels.
-In fact, having been an avid reader for nearly 60 years, having read thousands of novels, it’s now clear to me that:
+In fact, having spent decades reading thousands of novels, it’s now clear to me that:

-Let’s take an example.
+Let’s dig into another example.
 This article started out as a review of a dystopian novel, Whether Violent or Natural, by Natasha Calder.
 There’s nothing I like more than a good apocalyptic, end-of-the-world scenario novel, so I had grabbed the opportunity to read an ARC of this, interested in its premise: a world where antibiotics have failed (a plausible scenario).
-It’s an interesting case too because it’s genre fiction (usually considered ‘commercial’) but promoted as ‘literary’ and ‘intelligent’ (because there’s a market for that).
-So it’s a crossover.
+It’s an interesting case too because it’s genre fiction (usually considered ‘commercial’) but promoted as ‘literary’ and ‘intelligent’ [which somewhat suggests that commercial fiction is not intelligent — d’uh].
+So I guess [in publishing terms] you could consider it a crossover between genre and literary.
 I’m very open to crossover fiction!

 But oh was I disappointed with this.
-As I wrote a review (not reproduced on this blog), it got me thinking about why I didn’t like that novel, which is being promoted as ‘literary’ fiction.
+As I wrote my review, it got me thinking about why I didn’t like that novel, which is being promoted as ‘literary’ fiction.

 A good novel has an emotional punch.
 It gets under your skin.
 When reading reviews of a novel, look for indications that it: